MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="appendchar"></a>CSimpleStringT:: AppendChar

-Varolan `CSimpleStringT` bir nesneye bir karakter ekler.
+Varolan bir `CSimpleStringT` nesnesine bir karakter ekler.

 ### <a name="syntax"></a>Sözdizimi